Toucherism

 - 01Toucherism — Wikipediadefinition of toucherism as surreptitious touching of a non-consenting person and its relation to frotteurism

-- 02DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)frotteuristic disorder as the umbrella category covering touching/rubbing of a non-consenting person; six-month criteria
+- 02DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)frotteuristic disorder as the umbrella category covering touching/rubbing of a non-consenting person; six-month criteria; prevalence estimate of frotteuristic disorder in 10-14% of men in clinical paraphilia settings

 - 03Richard von Krafft-Ebing, Psychopathia Sexualis (1886)early sexological cataloguing of intrusive touching/rubbing urges within nineteenth-century taxonomies of sexual variation

-- 04Frotteurism — WikipediaValentin Magnan's 1890 documentation; distinction between hand-based toucherism and pelvic frotteurism; French etymology
+- 04Frotteurism — WikipediaValentin Magnan's 1890 documentation; Clifford Allen's 1969 coinage of 'frotteurism'; distinction between hand-based toucherism and pelvic frotteurism; DSM prevalence estimate (10-14% of men in clinical paraphilia settings; frotteuristic acts in up to 30% of men in the general population); French etymology

-- 05Courtship disorder — WikipediaKurt Freund's four-phase courtship-disorder model mapping the tactile phase to toucherism/frotteurism
+- 06Courtship disorder — WikipediaKurt Freund's four-phase courtship-disorder model mapping the tactile phase to toucherism/frotteurism

-- 06Kurt Freund — WikipediaFreund as originator of the courtship-disorder hypothesis from the mid-1960s onward
+- 07Kurt Freund — WikipediaFreund as originator of the courtship-disorder hypothesis from the mid-1960s onward

-- 07Havelock Ellis, Studies in the Psychology of Sex — Wikipediaearly-twentieth-century sexological description of intrusive touching/rubbing urges
+- 08Havelock Ellis, Studies in the Psychology of Sex — Wikipediaearly-twentieth-century sexological description of intrusive touching/rubbing urges